BlackcurrantLabs/training/docs/UI/UX/laws-ux.md

 People remember uncompleted or interrupted tasks better than completed tasks.

 !!!
 Hint
     For the above document, we are referring to the book UX laws.
-Please visit the website <a href="https://lawsofux.com/en/" target="_blank">Laws of UX</a> for additional information.
+Please visit the website <a target="_blank" href="https://lawsofux.com/en/" target="_blank">Laws of UX</a> for additional information.